gt-hcai/gt-hcai.github.io/_posts/2025-11-12-hcai-annual-event-2025.md

-The program features: **2 keynote talks** by Wendy Mackay and Jules Françoise, **10 research presentations** covering diverse aspects of HCAI and **3 live demonstrations** of emerging technologies and systems.
+The program features: **keynote talks** by Wendy Mackay and Jules Françoise, **research presentations** covering diverse aspects of HCAI and **live demonstrations** of emerging technologies and systems.

 The workshop aims to generate three outcomes: a  map of current HCAI research in France that highlights active themes; a list of funding opportunities through which new HCAI projects can be developed; and a set of concrete actions that the working group will pursue to structure future activities in this research area.